 ADDITIONAL CHANGES TO THE TRANSFER TAX

-Since 1 January 2021, buyers under the age of 35 are exempt from transfer tax when buying their first home.
-This makes buying a house more attractive for starters.
-Above 35, you pay 2% and investors pay 8% transfer tax.
+Since Jan.
+1, 2021, buyers under the age of 35 are exempt from transfer tax for buying their first home.
+This makes buying a home more attractive for first-time buyers.
+Above 35, you pay 2% and investors or investors pay 10.4% transfer tax.

-As of 1 January 2022, you will not have to pay this rate if you have to abandon the purchase due to unforeseen circumstances.
-In this way, the government ensures that the transfer tax is even fairer.
+From January 1, 2022, you will not have to pay your rate if you have to abandon the purchase due to unforeseen circumstances.
+Thus, the government ensures that the transfer tax is even more equitable.

-In addition, housing corporations and project developers are also exempt from transfer tax when they buy VoV (sale on conditions) houses.
-When they buy these houses, they get considerably high discounts and are obliged to resell them to starters or people with a lower income.
-In this way, the government is directly ensuring that homes become more affordable for private individuals.
+In addition, housing corporations and property developers are also exempt from transfer tax when they buy VoV (sale subject to conditions) homes.
+By buying these homes, they receive significantly high discounts and are required to resell them to first-time buyers or people with lower incomes.
+In this way, the government directly ensures that homes become more affordable for individuals.

 RISING COMMODITY PRICES